mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 ## 3. Services

-There are a handful of services which we can be useful to abstract over to make them reusable, isolated and testable:
+There are a handful of services which can be useful to abstract over to make them reusable, isolated and testable:
 - parsing `org.http4s.Uri`-s from strings (since we work with `http4s` we need to build `org.http4s.Uri`-s, otherwise we won't be able to make HTTP requests)
 - adding request paths to the backend urls (we may receive the request on the url: `http://localhost:8080/items/1` and the current backend url is `http://localhost:8082`, we need some piece of logic which creates the following URL: `http://localhost:8082/items/1`)
 - having the abstraction of HTTP client for sending requests which will make testing dependent services easier